 The degree of urbanization across states varied significantly over this time period.
-Urbanization was associated with both greater wealth, lower FERTILITY10, and at least for the first few decades of this time period, higher child mortality (see table A2).
-Higher urbanization was also associated with lower welfare levels for married women since these women were more likely to be isolated from extended families and widows were more likely not to be able to support themselves.60 We can include a proxy for this variable, denoted CITY, that measures the percentage of the population in the state that lived in cities with more than 100,000 inhabitants.
-Including this variable in the regression analysis does not affect the main results as shown in column 2 of table 8, though it lowers a bit the magnitude of FERTILITY10.
+Urbanization was associated with both greater wealth, lower FERTILITY10 and, at least for the first few decades of this time period, higher child mortality (see Table A2).
+Higher urbanization also tends to be associated with lower welfare levels for married women since these women were more likely to be isolated from extended families and widows were less likely to be able to support themselves.62 We can include a proxy for this variable, denoted CITY, that measures the percentage of the population in the state that lived in cities with more than 100,000 inhabitants.
+Including this variable in the regression analysis does not affect the main results as shown in column 2 of Table 8, though it lowers a bit the magnitude of FERTILITY10.
 The degree of urbanization is positive and statistically significant.
-A one-standard-deviation increase in CITY (net of variation from fixed effects) is associated with an increased probability of reform of 0.3%.61 This finding may reflect the theoretical prediction of the model that places in which women were worse off would have earlier reforms or it may simply be that it is easier to coordinate and plan reforms in states where people are more concentrated in large urban areas.
+A one-standard-deviation increase in CITY (net of variation from fixed effects) is associated with an increased probability of reform of 0.4%.63 This finding may reflect the theoretical prediction of the model that places in which women were worse off would have earlier reforms or it may simply be that it is easier to coordinate and plan reforms in states where people are more concentrated in large urban areas.